-Equipment financing is helpful because it keeps a business operational without the burden of a big cash dump.
+Equipment financing is helpful because it keeps a business operational without a big cash dump burden.
 It's also a tax benefit because you can write off the full cost of the equipment in the first tax year.

 On the downside, the lender can repossess the equipment in case of default – but the owner’s other personal or business assets aren’t threatened.

 In a merchant cash advance, the owner borrows money against expected sales in the future, essentially offering credit card sales as collateral.
 The owner repays the debt through daily credit card transactions or via weekly transfers of cash from their bank account.

 This kind of financing comes with a high risk simply because future success is never 100% predictable.
 The interest rates can be extremely high.
 However, in some cases, the lender may agree to adjust the borrower's payments downward during times when business is slow.